sidefy-team/sidefy-plugins/steam_wishlist_discount/README.md

 <img width="489" height="255" alt="1Capture_2025-10-03_21 59 33" src="https://github.com/user-attachments/assets/756f4b89-b847-41b3-9a34-1310266beccc" />

-Automatically checks your Steam wishlist for game discounts every 30 minutes and reminds you in the calendar when games are on sale.
+Automatically checks your Steam wishlist for game discounts every 30 minutes and reminds you in the timeline when games are on sale.

 ### Features